Bravura-Security/alexandria.github.io/whats-new/october-20-2024.md

 ## Enhanced Capabilities

+* Expanded salesforce support for all content that can be stored in salesforce
+* Expanded search functionality for hubspot
 * Attach 250 MB word documents and chat with them
 * Attach 250 MB pdf documents and chat with them
 * Create books from 250 MB word documents